 The museum was housed in what was once the Asa Packer Dining Room.
 The dining room was designed for use as a chapel, but after Packer Memorial Church opened in 1887, the museum was moved up a floor to occupy the old chapel space.

-Changes are yet again under way as the CUC will undergo extensive renovations.
+Changes are yet again under way as the Clayton University Center will undergo extensive renovations.

 Plans call for reimagined spaces for dining, studying, socializing and meeting.
 Outside, a large fire pit will be added, the masonry cleaned up and repointed and new walkways, lighting and landscaping installed.